Montoursville Area School District

-Montoursville Area School District operates two elementary schools, C E Mccall Middle School and Montoursville Area High School.
+Montoursville Area School District operates four schools: Loyalsock Valley Elementary School, Lyter Elementary School, C.E.
+McCall Middle School, and Montoursville Area High School.
 High school students may choose to attend Lycoming County Career and Technical Center for training in the construction and mechanical trades.
-The BLaST Intermediate Unit IU17 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.
+The BLaST Intermediate Unit IU 17 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.

 Extracurriculars

 The Montoursville Area School District offers a wide variety of clubs, activities and an extensive, publicly funded sports program.

-The sports programs are associated with the Pennsylvania Heartland Athletic Conference and the Pennsylvania Interscholastic Athletic Association.
+The sports programs are associated with the Pennsylvania Heartland Athletic Conference and the Pennsylvania Interscholastic Athletic Association (PIAA).
 The Pennsylvania Heartland Athletic Conference is a voluntary association of 25 PIAA High Schools within the central Pennsylvania region.